 Selecting a high quality, appropriate journal in which to publish is an important step in the process of disseminating your research.
-Today's scholarly communication landscape presents many opportunites to publish your research, but assessing the quality of various journals and publishers can be challenging; the tools listed below can help you identify and assess journal possibilities.
+Today's scholarly communication landscape presents many opportunities to publish your research, but assessing the quality of various journals and publishers can be challenging.
+The tools listed below can help you identify and assess journal possibilities.

 This tool gives Eigenfactor scores for journals.